-- (1) This section applies from the end of the petroleum tenure if the former petroleum tenure holder has- - (a) lodged a pre-closure report that complies with section 262; and - (b) complied with any requirement under section 263. - (2) The existing Water Act bores stated in the pre-closure report are, for section 250(2), taken to be the only existing Water Act bores that are likely, after the petroleum tenure ends, to become unduly affected by the exercise of the underground water rights for the tenure.
+- (1) This section applies from the end of the petroleum tenure if the former tenure holder- - (a) was, under section 261, required to lodge a pre-closure report; and - (b) has lodged a pre-closure report that complies with section 262; and - (c) has complied with any requirement under section 263.

+(2) The existing Water Act bores stated in the pre-closure report are, for section 250(2), taken to be the only existing Water Act bores that are likely, after the petroleum tenure ends, to become unduly affected by the exercise of the underground water rights for the tenure.